mcarbonell/trivia-master/docs/SCRIPTS.md

 ### 4. Check for Duplicate Questions (`check:questions`)

 - **Purpose:** Uses AI to analyze all questions within a category (and optionally a specific difficulty) to find conceptual duplicates, even if they are worded differently.
+It now considers both the question text and the correct answer for a more accurate check.
 It then gives an interactive prompt to delete the identified duplicates.
 - **Command:** `npm run check:questions -- --topicValue <topicValue> [options]`
 - **Arguments:**
     - `-t, --topicValue <topicValue>`: **Required**.
 The `topicValue` of the category to check.